Renren: Applications and censorship

-There are some common kinds of expressions on Renren, such as renewing the mood (lit. updating personal state), blogging, voting and sharing others’ blogs.
+There are some common kinds of expressions on Renren, such as renewing the mood (lit. updating personal state), blogging, voting and sharing others' blogs.
 In addition, users upload photos and share photos, articles and external links (usually videos).
 Leaving a message or commenting on photos, blogs, status, etc. is quite commonly seen; the interacting users leaving and replying to messages is considered a prominent instance of basic communication on Renren.
 Activities can be held online by calling on friends to participate.
 There are also several peripheral applications, such as online mini games, regular games, doggies, testing, parking lot, and selling and buying of friends.

 However, Renren's censorship is fairly strict, especially to sensitive keywords in the blogs, compared with other SNS websites in China.
 Blog entries containing keywords like Tiananmen Square Massacre, Falun Gong and Zhao Ziyang cannot be released.
 Others that are suspected to be related to political topics, obscenity or thrillers are manually censored by administrators, delaying or blocking their release.

-Renrenzhuomian is a kind of instant message service provided to renren.net users and it is established on year 2009.
+Renrenzhuomian is a kind of instant message service provided to renren.net users and it is established in 2009.
 It allows users viewing news and messages online, generating new short blogs, replying to others, and forwarding news by simply opening this software and logging into the account.

-Nowadays, people show more preference to install this simple and smart program to log into Renren, browsing and sharing news with others, rather than login to the original webpage on browsers.
-This is mainly because the establishment of Renrenzhuomian mobile app (for both iOS and Android).
-People can log into their Renren accounts anywhere and this is much more convenient.
+Nowadays, people prefer to install this program to log onto Renren rather than login to the original webpage on browsers.
+This is mainly because the establishment of Renrenzhuomian mobile app.